pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Only allow zooming in/out to the tile layer limits.
 Also all steps between scales will be the next tile layer (no tile scaling).

 ---
+# Off Track Alerts

+Calculating off track alerts (either Draw Line To Last Point, or Off Track Alerts) is a computationally heavy task.
+This means if there are multiple large routes the watch can error out with a watchdog error if our code executes too long.
+I have tested with up to 3 large routes on my venu2s, and it seems to handle it.
+Only enabled routes are taken into consideration.
+For multiple enabled routes, you are considerred ontrack if you are on at least one of the tracks.
+See the [Routes](#routes) section for use cases of multiple routes, eg. triathlons.

 ### Off Track Distance